Dryer Overheat Shutoff

 If your dryer is automatically shutting off due to overheating, it is likely that the dryer vent system is obstructed, also indicating a fire hazard.

+How do I know if my dryer is overheating?
 When a dryer stops repeatedly during a normal drying cycle, it is typically due to the dryer overheating.
 A dryer vent clogged with lint or other obstructions will force the dryer to work harder, causing the unit to overheat.
 When too much heat builds up in your dryer, lint or debris in the dryer vent line can ignite, resulting in a dryer fire.
 The overheat shutoff is the dryer's last attempt to prevent a fire.

-If your dryer has stopped mid cycle due to overheating, have your dryer vent professionally cleaned as soon as possible to help prevent a dryer fire.
+f your dryer has stopped mid cycle due to overheating, have your dryer vent professionally cleaned as soon as possible to help prevent a dryer fire.
 Call or request an appointment to schedule your professional dryer vent cleaning today.